Home > Enroll > Military & Veteran Student

 • If you've attended or applied in the past year, you are an active student and do not need to reapply.

-Lightbulb graphic with blue backgroundIf you have questions about being a Pikes Peak student, or if you would like assistance completing your admission application, connect with our recruitment team.
+Lightbulb graphic on blue backgroundIf you have questions about being a Pikes Peak student, or if you would like assistance completing your admission application, connect with our recruitment team.

 New students must complete the mandatory New Student Orientation.
 The orientation is offered on-demand online.